Hurricane Season June First thru November 30th

 - place charged cordless drill with driver bits in vehicle floorboard, along with a good hand saw.

 After the storm if you discover your home or property is damaged, it will be important to contact insurance agents BEFORE you clear away anything.
 They will need to send an adjuster to look over any damage to home (inside and outside), vehicles, your water well or pipes leading to the home, your outdoor air conditioner & water pump, sheds & outbuildings, etc.

-For more on evacuating for a hurricane, please see the following University of Florida’s EDIS publications:
+For more on preparing for a hurricane or disaster, please see the following University of Florida’s EDIS publications:

 #ABE374 How Safe is Your Home?

 And for more Hurricane preparedness: UF/EDIS hurricane preparedness topics.